sentubiswas013/Javascript/code/question-02.md

 * **Local Storage**: Use for long-term data that should persist even when the user navigates away or closes the browser.
 * **Session Storage**: Use for short-term, session-specific data that should not persist after the user closes the tab or browser.

-Let me know if you need further clarification or additional information!

 ### **Interview Preparation Tips**